LOST 033 - Ben, There? Done That

 So what the hell?
 Do the ashes work or don't they?

 I'll answer the question with another question: Does the sonic fence work, or doesn't it?
 Depends on what you mean by "works," I'd say.
 It appears to work to keep out the Jacobian "hostiles."
-It does not appear to work to keep out The Adversary.
-Remember that the black smoke seemed at one point to be stopped by the sonic fence, yet Dead Mother was able to appear at will on either side.
+It does not appear to work to keep out The Adversary, even if The Adversary occasionally finds it convenient to allow people to think it does.
+(Remember that the black smoke seemed at one point to be stopped by the sonic fence, yet Dead Mother was able to appear at will on either side.)

 Good question!